Fuji Mountain Guides

 Food

-Throughout your entire 3 days with us on Mt.
-Fuji, you will enjoy locally sourced vegetables and meat, including a farm to table barbecue feast hosted by Satoyama Vacation.
-Read on to discover whats in store for your meals on the 3-Day Mt.
-Fuji Discovery Trip.
+Throughout your entire three days with us on Mt.
+Fuji, you'll enjoy locally-sourced vegetables and meat, including a farm-to-table barbecue feast hosted by Satoyama Vacation.
+Read on to discover what's in store for your meals!

-For dinner you will be treated to a Farm to Table barbecue, complete with an incredible assortment of locally harvested vegetables and meat, as well as locally crafted beer and sake upon request!
+For dinner, you'll be treated to a farm-to-table barbecue, complete with an incredible assortment of locally-harvested vegetables and meat as well as locally-crafted beer and sake upon request!

 Satoyama Vacation will prepare sandwiches to pack for your climb.
-It is suggested to supplement this with power bars and other snacks, as you will be burning a ton of calories during the ascent.
+We suggest supplementing this with power bars and other snacks, as you'll be burning a ton of calories during the ascent.

 Your final meal on Mt.
-Fuji is provided at the same hut used for lodging.
-A large breakfast of eggs, ham, rice and miso soup is served after our return from the summit.
-The hot food tastes delicious and enriches your Japanese experience on Mt.
-Fuji.
+Fuji is also provided by Akaiwa Hachigokan - a scrumptious breakfast of eggs, ham, rice, and miso soup served after our return from the summit.
+The hot food is a welcome respite from the cold summit and makes your Fuji experience even more Japanese.

 Picture